 - Graduate students must:

-- Be enrolled graduate/professional students completing course/thesis/dissertation; or have been accepted into graduate/profession school; and
+- Be enrolled graduate/professional students completing course/thesis/dissertation; or have been accepted into graduate/profession school for the 2023-2024 Academic Year.

 - Have a cumulative GPA of 2.7 for college course work